rb118/PortfolioProject/COVID_Project/README.md

 ***

-### 7. Global numbers: Show the global death percentage grouped by date
+### 7. Global numbers: What is the global death percentage grouped by date?

 ```sql
 SELECT date, SUM(new_cases) AS total_cases, SUM(CAST(new_deaths AS int)) AS total_deaths, SUM(CAST(new_deaths AS int))/SUM(new_cases)*100 AS DeathPercentage